 What's this Mario for iOS all about?

 We know what to expect with the word run in its name.
-This title promises to be a frenetic endless runner game, in which we'll have to advance non-stop, collecting coins, eating mushrooms to grow bigger, defeating turtle-shaped enemies, going down green pipes to reach other worlds and, obviously, fighting against final bosses like Bowser to rescue Princess Peach.
+This title promises to be a frenetic auto-runner game, in which we'll have to advance non-stop, collecting coins, eating mushrooms to grow bigger, defeating turtle-shaped enemies, going down green pipes to reach other worlds and, obviously, fighting against final bosses like Bowser to rescue Princess Peach.

 All the action of classic Mario games, now on your phone.